learn-co-curriculum/phase-0-pac-1-expressions-in-js/README.md

 Loop][repl].
 Code written in the top box will be read and evaluated.
 The response, whatever is returned, will appear in the bottom box.
 For example, below we have a REPL with a math equation, `10 + 10`, prewritten inside.
-If you click the play button above the equation, you should see `20` appear in the bottom box.
+If you click the button with the play symbol `▶` above the equation, you should see `20` appear in the bottom box.

 <iframe height="400px" width="100%" src="https://repl.it/@MaxwellBenton2/BumpySereneMicroinstruction?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>